rmattila/rmattila.github.io/publications.md

 Master's thesis, KTH Royal Institute of Technology.
 Stockholm, Sweden, 2015.

 ### Other:

+* Robert Mattila, Inês Lourenço, Cristian R. Rojas, Vikram Krishnamurthy and Bo Wahlberg, *Estimating Private Beliefs Based on Observed Decisions*.
+Poster at the 2019 Workshop of the European Research Network on System Identification (ERNSI), September, Maastricht, the Netherlands.

 * Robert Mattila, Cristian R. Rojas, Eric Moulines, Vikram Krishnamurthy and Bo Wahlberg, *Method of Moment Estimation of Hidden Markov Models*.
 Poster at the 2018 Workshop of the